aFarkas/lazysizes/README.md

 **lazysizes** automatically detects new elements with the class ``lazyload`` so you won't need to call or configure anything in most situations.

 ####JS API - options
-Options can be set by declaring a global conifguration option object named ``lazySizesConfig``.
+Options can be set by declaring a global configuration option object named ``lazySizesConfig``.
 This object should be defined before the including lazySizes script or at least in the same script file.
 Here a basic example:

 ```js
 window.lazySizesConfig = {